-- How much of the available vocabulary the AAC user already uses and knows.
+- The vocabulary the AAC user already uses and knows.
 This needs to be measured in natural interactions for the most part.

 - The language level of the AAC user: single words only, word combinations, grammatical sentences, etc.

 - The type(s) of prompting needed to access the AAC system.
-In what context or with what device in the AAC system are the prompts needed by the AAC user.
-How frequently the AAC system is used with prompting, independently or at some level in between (i.e., describe the level of prompt that is needed if any).
+The context or device that require prompts by the AAC user.
+The frequency that the AAC system is used with prompting, independently or at some level in between (i.e., describe the level of prompt that is needed if any).

-- In what contexts the AAC system is used.
+- The contexts in which the AAC system is used.
 (With what partners, in what situations, with what prompts, etc.)